 Amazon Web Services

-Skills you'll gain: Software Architecture, Amazon DynamoDB, Cloud Applications, Databases, Amazon Web Services, Event-Driven Programming, API Gateway, Relational Databases, Serverless Computing, Python Programming, Cloud API, Service Oriented Architecture, Microservices, NoSQL, Application Development, Web Development, Automation
+Skills you'll gain: Software Architecture, Amazon DynamoDB, Database Management, Cloud Applications, Databases, Amazon Web Services, Event-Driven Programming, API Gateway, Relational Databases, Cloud Deployment, Cloud Development, Serverless Computing, Python Programming, Middleware, Cloud API, Application Deployment, Service Oriented Architecture, Microservices, Web Development, Automation

 Beginner · Course · 1 - 4 Weeks